 Two important considerations need to be made.
 Consider a single CPU_k active in the system.
 First, until CPU_k hits Q_k , it alone can potentially drive the DDR controller to 100% utilization.
-In other words, MemGuard guarantees no regulation at a time scale that is smaller than P. However, when Q_k is selected appropriately if CPU_k performs backto-back transactions, it will eventually be regulated/stopped until the next regulation period.
+In other words, MemGuard guarantees no regulation at a time scale that is smaller than P. However, when Q_k is selected appropriately if CPU_k performs back-to-back transactions, it will eventually be regulated/stopped until the next regulation period.
 Thus, the DDR utilization observed over a time period, not shorter than P can be kept below 100%.
 We statically set P = 1 ms.

-Second, the same number of cache refills can result in very different data exchanges with main memory because of writeback CPU caches.
+Second, the same number of cache refills can result in very different data exchanges with main memory because of write-back CPU caches.
 When a load or store instruction causes a cache miss, a read transaction is initiated to load the cache block from main memory.
 If the line being evicted from cache was dirty, then it is written back to memory with a write transaction.
 Thus, MemGuard only directly regulates read transactions.
 This phenomenon is shown in Figure 2 which was produced by our profiler.
-The figure depicts the behavior in terms of read/write bandwidth extracted by a synthetic load-(left) and store-intensive (right) benchmark regulated with the same budget.
+The figure depicts the behavior in terms of read/write bandwidth extracted by a synthetic load- (left) and store-intensive (right) benchmark regulated with the same budget.
 Note how the same budget can impact the DDR utilization differently, depending on the exact state of the cache.
-It follows that a safe approach is to construct memory envelopes of read transactions (parameters $x_i^+(h)$ and $x_i^-(h)$), and always assume that the impact on DDR utilization is that of read+write transactions.
+In this particular instance, the same MemGuard bandwidth leads to double the DDR utilization when the benchmark performs writes instead of reads only.
+Once again, this is due to MemGuard only regulating cache refills.
+It follows that a safe approach is to construct memory envelopes of read transactions (parameters $x_j^+(h)$ and $x_j^-(h)$), and always assume that the impact on DDR utilization is that of read+write transactions-counted through the profiler.